pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 The DDL owner handle add foreign key constrain step is:

-1. None -> Write Only: add foreign key constrain which state is `write-only` into table and update the reference table info.
+1. None -> Write Only: add foreign key constrain which state is `write-only` into table.
 3. Write Only - Write Reorg: check all row in the table whether has related foreign key exists in reference table, we can use following SQL to check:
    ```sql
    select count(*) from t2 where t2.a not in (select id from t1);